englekk/handbook-docs/Features/Features.md

 ## Native UX Components

-These components are available in fuse through `Native` theme, or inside a `NativeViewHost`.
+These components are available in Fuse through the `Native` theme, or inside a `NativeViewHost`.
 They are not available in `Graphics` theme, and can not interact with the Fuse effect system.

 Their features, function and appearance may vary between platforms.